 The Berkshires in western Massachusetts has attracted elite visitors since the 19th century.
 Along with the Vanderbilts and the Carnegies, one lesser-known businessman named Robert Paterson built his summer house here, naming it Blantyre after his mother's ancestral home in Scotland.
 Current owner Ann Fitzpatrick Brown is the mastermind behind the restoration of the Paterson's 'summer cottage' – handpicking every fabric, wallpaper, and mirror with flawless vision.
-From the moment I drove through the gates, I knew this was the type of history lesson I would enjoy: one that is hands on.
+From the moment we drove through the gates, I knew this was the type of history lesson I would enjoy: one that is hands on.

-Blantyre afternoon tea
+Blantyre tea

-I was reminded of the fairy tales of my childhood as we passed under the portico, ventured through the front door and into the main hall where the air was spiked with flowers.
-Each member of staff has mastered the role of gracious host, and we were immediately welcomed to our new home in the Berkshires.
+I was reminded of the fairy tales of my childhood as we passed under the portico, ventured through the front door and into the main hall where the air was scented with fresh-cut flowers.
+Each member of the staff has mastered the role of gracious host, and we were immediately welcomed to our new home in the Berkshires.
 Where so many hotels fail – Blantyre shines.
 From the moment we climbed the red-carpeted stairs, the staff succeeded in personal attention without all the fuss.
 It is easy to see that the staff loves Blantyre too – and especially the Paterson Suite.

 Potting Shed Spa

 Before dinner we indulged in the hotel's Potting Shed Spa.
 We soaked in the hot tub as a fire roared in the stone fireplace.
 Dusk settled into the pine trees outside and we read the weekend newspapers in fluffy robes.
 This country cottage provides something invaluable: an atmosphere that is free of interruptions.
-Without distractions, life's simple pleasures – from refreshing lemonade to a glass of fine wine – somehow taste even more sublime.
+Without distractions, life's simple pleasures – from warmed cider to a glass of fine wine – somehow taste even more sublime.

 Blantyre Dining Room